Current Grant Opportunities

 Competitive

-Anticipated Project Start Date: April 1, 2026
+Anticipated Project Start Date: April 1st, 2026 (varies by application approval date)

-Project End Date: September 30, 2026
+Project End Date: September 30th, 2027

-Read the full grant announcement.
+Read the full grant funding announcement.

 School Safety Grants